Team-Poolside/teampoolside/README.md

 $ docker-compose down
 ```

-to test the production environment, pass `-f docker-compose.prod.yml` to the above commands

 (if you need to remove the data volumes too, pass `-v` to the down commands)

 #### Conda

-Provided for convenience is a conda environment file.
-Install it with
+provided for convenience is a conda environment file. install it with

 ```sh
 $ ./scripts/env/init
 ```

 in the root of the project directory (you'll need a conda distribution installed).
-Then you can activate it with
+then you can activate it with

 ```sh
 $ ./scripts/env/activate